hlongmore/django-microservices/README.rst

 django-microservices
 ====================
 Django-microservices helps you manage the development and interaction of microservices built in Django.
+This port supports Django >=2.1 and Python >=3.7.

 --------
 Use Case